-EN2150 INTERPERSONAL PROFESSIONAL COMMUNICATIONS - 3.0 SEMESTER CREDITS successful in the allied healthcare field.
+This course provides students with information and practice in professional interpersonal skills.
+Students are introduced to written and verbal communication strategies that will enhance their ability to be successful in the allied healthcare field.
 Topics in this course include steps for developing business documents, presentation materials and meeting management skills.
 Specifically, students will write memos, develop and present information while also exploring the importance of understanding group dynamics.
 Prerequisites: None